 Our main challenge was establishing common threads across DCM’s impressive but seemingly unconnected collections, including Viking and Roman archaeology, fossils and social history, as well as the archive of local literary hero Thomas Hardy.
 The main gallery stories are geology, people and fine art, with a fourth dedicated to Hardy.
 To enrich and unify the experience, we layered diverse elements throughout: geology, for example, has storylines linked to both landscapes (art) and people (local history).

-With a Victorian building at its core, DCM’s later, mostly mid-20th century additions will be demolished and a new extension designed by Carmody Groarke will create four spacious permanent galleries, a temporary exhibition space, and much improved visitor facilities for a proposed opening in 2020.
+With a Victorian building at its core, DCM’s later, mostly mid-20th century additions will be demolished and a new extension designed by Carmody Groarke will create four spacious permanent galleries, a temporary exhibition space, and much improved visitor facilities for a proposed opening in Spring 2021.

 Funding bid support - HLF 2